 Dynamic Fabrication is a custom metal fabrication company based in Orange County, California.
-We take pride in our flawless TIG welds, precision machining, metal fabrication, and quick turn around.
-We have extensive background in stainless steel, mild steel, and aluminum.
-We also work with other metals such as copper, brass and titanium.
+We take pride in our flawless TIG welding aluminum.
+We have extensive background in welding stainless steel, mild steel, and exotic metals.

 TIG Welding Overview